FairyLightsStudio/FairyCAPTCHA/pow-captcha-core/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed to you under the MIT License.

 ## RoadMap